-Jamie represents Zero Hour at international leadership events like the C40 Mayors summit and the UN Youth Climate Summit, and has gone on several national and international speaking tours, speaking to audiences all over the world about climate justice.
+Jamie Margolin is a Colombian-American climate justice activist, author, public speaker, and student.
+She is the co-founder of the international youth climate justice movement called Zero Hour that led Youth Climate Marches around the world.
+She has represented Zero Hour at international leadership events like the C40 Mayors summit and the UN Youth Climate Summit.
 In September of 2019, she testified before the US Congress alongside fellow youth activist Greta Thunberg, holding her leaders accountable to taking urgent climate action.
-She recently spoke as a keynote at Greenbuild 2019 in Atlanta, GA.